kenhkan/ng-musical-brunch/README.md

 Open up `app/404.jade` and update the following to your app's settings:

-* APP_NAME: the name of the app that will be passed to AngularJS.
-You should also set this as an environment variable
+* APP_NAME: the name of the app that will be passed to AngularJS
 * TWITTER_HANDLE: ditto
 * CREATOR_HANDLE: the creator's Twitter handle
 * CARD_SUMMARY: a summary for Twitter card